 Cardinal Wuerl is a teacher and writer, a former chairman of Conference of Catholic Bishops, on several pontifical councils and Vatican congregations.
-Aquilina is thing you'd care to discover more about in a church, from spires to the baptismal font, from stained glass to the poor box.
+Aquilina is No commentator or observer today would a Catholic layman, editor, writer nance when celebrating Eucharist with parishioners, including the dying.